david618/elastic-ingest/three-node/vms/05-24-2019/README.md

 Detailed [ktm](./ktm33.txt) and [eim](./eim33.txt) outputs.

 Observation:  It appears if you have many partitions (e.g. 33) the ingest rate is impacted.
 It starts off well and slowly drops.
 The test with 3 partitions provided a steady ingest rate for all 1 billion lines.
+I've seen this dropoff in ingest rate for many of the tests I've done in past; just never connected that it was because of the number of partitions.